ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 ```

-We increase the key numbers by using the bitcoin dataset.
+We increased the key numbers by using the bitcoin dataset.
 There are in total 72M keys.
-The result looks promising:
+The result looks promising.
+We further boiled down the time for persisting and loading data (which slightly increase the total timing due to the fine grained timers and print out).
+We only show the experiments on aleph1 since the observation is consistent.

 ```
 yxia@/home/xiay/YXIA/ibmppl.gsa/tests/keymap>./test_keymap /home/xiay/Data/bitcoin/merged_vertices.txt